-Our database saves the key and the value separately, so as we continue to improve and add new features to Permanent, we can build new ways to display those key:value tags.
+Custom Metadata allows you to use a "field:value" structure in tags to designate an additional field or category (the field in the field:value pair) and the value of that field or category (the value in the field:value pair).
 This means you can add any additional metadata fields you'd like!
-For instance, you can use key:value pairs to add additional Dublin Core (a commonly used metadata standard for digital materials) metadata to your files.
+For instance, you can use field:value pairs to add additional Dublin Core (a commonly used metadata standard for digital materials) metadata to your files.
 Learn more about using Dublin Core metadata on Permanent here.

 - All information after the colon (:) is read as the value of that category or metadata field for that particular file